jimbleslilley/bootcamp-project-2/README.md

 https://www.kaggle.com/akpmpr/covid-vaccine-companies-stock-data-from-2019

-## Type of final production database
-PostgreSQL

-## Plan
+## Project Proposal
 The project will be focussing on two different sources of data on Covid-19: Vaccinations by Manufacturers, and Vaccine Stocks.
-Data will be extracted from both Kaggle datasets and transformed in Jupyter notebook.
+Data will be extracted from both CSV’s and transformed using Jupyter notebook.
 The transformed data will then be loaded into a PostgreSQL database.

 ## Goal of the ETL